arturonline/docs/lpi/security/user_types.md

 To escalate privilege to complete a task in linux can be done with `su` and `sudo` commands.

+>💡 On most Linux systems today, the `su -` command is used for escalating privileges to root, which is the default user if a username is not specified after the command name

 The dollar symbol ($) should terminate the command line prompt for a non-privileged user shell, while the pound symbol (#) should terminate the command line prompt for the superuser (root) shell prompt.

 >💡 By default, the first authorized sudo command will authenticate subsequent sudo commands for a (very short) period of time.
 This is configurable by the system administrator.

->💡 On most Linux systems today, the `su -` command is used for escalating privileges to root, which is the default user if a username is not specified after the command name.